rheiger/markWriter/README.md

 Notes:
 - The editor UI is loaded from a CDN.
 If you prefer offline usage, vendor the Toast UI JS/CSS locally and adjust `HTML_TEMPLATE` in `markwrite.py`.
 - For distributing to other Macs, you’ll likely want to code sign and notarize the `.app`.

+### CI
+This repo uses GitHub Actions to build macOS, Windows, and Linux bundles on push/tag and uploads artifacts.
+Tagging a version `v*` publishes release assets automatically.

 ## Roadmap
 - Add support for Windows 11